eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 If checking for unreachable code at runtime is enabled and `IOX_UNREACHABLE` is reached, `panic` will be invoked and the program aborts.
-Stating that specific code cannot be reached is a specific assumption and any violation is considered a bug (hence checking can be optionally disabled).
+Stating that specific code cannot be reached is a specific assumption and any violation is considered a bug.
+Defensive programming, i.e. checking for conditions that are not supposed to happen in a correct implementations, naturally creates unreachable code.

-This has advantages for test coverage as the compiler and other tools that rely on the compiler (say for coverage) are aware of the `noreturn` guarantee of `IOX_UNREACHABLE`.
+Marking unreachable code like this has advantages for test coverage as the compiler and other tools that rely on the compiler (sayfor coverage) are aware of the `noreturn` guarantee of `IOX_UNREACHABLE`.
-As a consequnece, branches with `IOX_UNREACHABLE` do not necessarily lead to a return statement.
+As a consequence, branches with `IOX_UNREACHABLE` do not necessarily lead to a return statement.

 ### Summary